 - Led the team with a career-best (including regular season) 11 tackles (seven solo) in the 2016 NFC Wild Card victory over the N.Y.
 Giants.

-- Played in 14 games with five starts, opening at BLB for the final five contests.
+- Played in 14 games with five starts as a rookie in '15, opening at BLB for the final five contests.
 Registered 47 tackles (32 solo) and a fumble recovery on defense and six tackles on special teams.

-- Started both postseason games and recorded 10 tackles (seven solo).
+- Started both postseason games in '15 and recorded 10 tackles (seven solo).

 - Made the first start of his career at Detroit in Week 13, leading the team with nine tackles (eight solo) and registering his first career fumble recovery.

 - Selected by Green Bay in the fourth round of the 2015 NFL Draft with the No. 129 overall selection.
 Was the 27th player the Packers have drafted from the University of Michigan and the first since LB John Anderson in 1978 (first round, 26th overall).
 Joins Anderson as the only Michigan LBs ever drafted by Green Bay.